Working with ETLs

 Adding a lookup table record

 You can manually add a record to the Systems, Business Drivers, or Domains lookup tables.
-Click Add system lookup, Add business driver lookup, or Add domain lookup, and enter the required details in the popup that is displayed.
+Click Add system lookup, Add business driver lookup, or Add domain lookup, and enter the required details in the Add lookup value page.

 Click Add system, Add business driver, or Add domain as applicable.